Jana Duggar Shows Off Small Waist & Big Smile In Green Dress For Easter Sunday Photo

 I serve a risen Saviour, He's in the world today.
 I know that He is living, whatever men may say.
 I see His hand of mercy, I hear His voice of cheer.
 And just the time I need Him He's always near. .
 In all the world around me I see His loving care.
 And though my heart grows weary I never will despair.
 I know that He is leading, through all the stormy blast.
 The day of His appearing will come at last. .
 Rejoice, rejoice, O Christian Lift up your voice and sing.
 Eternal hallelujahs to Jesus Christ, the King.
 The Hope of all who seek Him, the Help of all who find.
 None other is so loving, so good and kind. .
 He lives, He lives, Christ Jesus lives today He walks with me and talks with me Along life's narrow way He lives, He lives, Salvation to impart.
 You ask me how I know He lives?
 He lives within my heart.

-The garment is long-sleeved, the bottoms flaring out into a bell.
-This design element lent an touch of whimsy to the garment, which also featured a high-neck in keeping with the Duggar family’s modesty rules.
+The garment is long-sleeved, with the bottoms flaring out into a bell.
+This design element lent a touch of whimsy to the garment, which also featured a high neck in keeping with the Duggar family’s modesty rules.
 Jana’s waist looks tiny as the material gathered with tiny ruffles to accent the area.
 The dress then billowed into three tiers, each detailed with the same tiny ruching to match the waist.
 The dress ended just below Jana’s knees.

 The reality star paired the garment with chunky-heeled tan, ankle strap shoes.